100% of our graduates are in work or further study fifteen months after graduating (2018/19 Graduate Outcomes Survey).

 Course leaders and tutors

-Employability for those graduating has been above the national average for social work students.
+After completing the course you can register with Social Work England to start a career in social work.
+Employability for graduates has been above the national average for social work students.

 Previous graduates of this course have gone on to work for